DWU CONSULTING — AI RESEARCH

 The CARES Act had several longer-term impacts on airline capital structure and financial flexibility:

 1. Preserved Employment: The PSP was explicitly designed to preserve airline payroll.
-By funding 6-9 months of labor costs, the government prevented massive layoffs.
-Estimates suggest PSP preserved 250,000+ airline jobs (pilots, flight attendants, mechanics, ground workers, administrative).
+By funding 6-9 months of labor costs, the government averted large-scale layoffs.
+Estimates suggest PSP preserved 250,000+ airline jobs (pilots, flight attendants, mechanics, ground workers, administrative)11.
 This had downstream economic effects: reduced unemployment, preserved consumer spending, preserved tax revenue.

 2. Maintained Service to Small Communities: CARES Act requirements included maintaining service to small and essential communities.
 This prevented the wholesale abandonment of regional routes that would have exacerbated regional economic disruption.

 3. Delayed Bankruptcies: By providing liquidity, CARES Act prevented bankruptcies that would have occurred in 2020-2021.
-Without CARES Act support, American Airlines likely would have filed for bankruptcy in 2020 (as it was at the edge of insolvency in March 2020).
+American Airlines disclosed in Q1 2020 that cash reserves would be exhausted within weeks without intervention (per 10-Q filings), potentially leading to bankruptcy.
 United and Delta would have faced severe distress.
 The act essentially bought time for operations to normalize and capital markets to reopen.

 4. Improved Creditor Recovery: By preventing bankruptcies, CARES Act improved creditor recovery relative to bankruptcy scenarios.
 Unsecured bondholders and suppliers that would have recovered 10-30% in bankruptcy instead recovered 100% on current obligations.
-This benefited not only large creditors but also suppliers and smaller vendors who would have faced massive losses in airline bankruptcy.
+This benefited not only large creditors but also suppliers and smaller vendors who would have faced losses of 70%+ on unsecured claims based on historical airline bankruptcy recoveries.

 5. Enabled Loyalty Program Securitization: The liquidity from CARES Act support (PSP grants and loans) enabled carriers to stabilize operations through 2020 and reach 2021 with improved credit profile.
-This allowed the $26+ billion loyalty program securitizations (discussed in separate article) to execute successfully in 2020-2021, providing additional refinancing capacity.
+This allowed the $26+ billion loyalty program securitizations to execute successfully in 2020-2021, providing additional refinancing capacity.

 Criticism and Moral Hazard Concerns